jallanxjallan/onemanairforce/adaptation/scenes/non_stop_to_jogja.md

 xdate: True
 location: RI-002
 ---
-Returning to Java, they are dangerously low on fuel as they cross the northern coastline of the island at sunset.
+Freeberg and his crew are returning to Java.
+They are dangerously low on fuel as they cross the northern coastline of the island at sunset.
 In the gathering darkness, Muharto has difficulty identifying landmarks.
 Tension mounts in the cabin as the fuel gauges slide toward empty.
 Bob admonishes Muharto saying: "This is your